-In this article, I discuss some commonly found ingredients you might find in products in your makeup bag or on your vanity right now.
+In this article, we discuss some commonly used skincare ingredients you might find are in cosmetic products in your makeup bag or on your vanity right now.

 You might be asking yourself…